Angela Vichitbandha

 About

-I mostly grew up in Lexington, KY and completed my B.S. at the University of Kentucky in May 2020, studying primarily pure mathematics (major) and computer science (minor).
+I mostly grew up in Lexington, KY and completed my B.S. at the University of Kentucky in May 2020, primarily studying pure mathematics (major) and computer science (minor).

 There, I was involved in the undergrad math lab and have projects linked below.